-Oslo scavenger hunt
+Oslo scavenger hunt and city tour

 Oslo scavenger hunt was created to offer you the best way to explore the city.
 As one of Europe’s fastest-growing cities, Oslo is buzzing with energy from new neighbourhoods and cutting-edge food, to fashion and art scenes.
 Captivating landmarks are changing the face of the city, and Oslo maintains its refreshing closeness to nature that few other capitals can match.
 Oslo is surely a must visit city!

-Explore Oslo, playing our scavenger hunt !
+Explore Oslo, playing our scavenger hunt and city tour!

 It is an outdoor activity combining playing, walking and learning!